How to Protect Against Ransomware in your OT Environment

 - Robust backup and recovery: Expanded backup coverage and frequent snapshots (more hosts): The more hosts that are frequently backed up SECURELY, and assuming an adequate pipeline to get systems back those backups (e.g., enough network bandwidth), the faster you can recover from a ransomware attack.
 However, you must ensure the vulnerability is mitigated or the host is isolated when the backup is restored, or they may become re-infected.

 - OT Challenge: Legacy systems, lack of bandwidth and need to track multiple backup solutions/products in most OT environments makes management difficult

-- Have offline backups of critical assets: Offline backups as a resilience or disaster recovery strategy is critical to ensure your most important OT assets are protected or can be readily restored if your infrastructure is down.
+- Have offline backups of critical assets: Offline backups as a resilience or disaster recovery strategy is critical to ensure your most important OT assets are protected from malware or can be readily restored if your infrastructure is down.
 This includes PLC logic code, configuration, documentation, and system images/files.
 It may sound expensive, but it is often accomplished with securely encrypted USBs that are periodically rotated such that file integrity is maintained.